 Commodities and energy stocks work.
 Gold mostly works.
 And a select few other types of stocks can work as well in inflationary or stagflation periods.

-Here’s the performance of XBAL from iShares, a traditional 60% stock to 40% bond mix.
+XBAL from iShares is a traditional 60% stock to 40% bond mix.

 Today’s investor is not used to seeing bonds being down more than stocks.
 Given that we are in an inflationary environment, central banks are raising rates to combat inflation.
 As rates increase, bond prices (and bond values) go down accordingly.
-A rising rate environment by design will put the brakes on economic growth, and will hurt bond returns in the process.
+A rising rate environment by design will put the brakes on economic growth, and eventually curb inflation.

 Commodities are King!

 Commodities are reliable (they show up in every inflationary period) and they are explosive.
 Offering gains that are many times the rate of inflation.
 In the chart below, we see gold as the most helpful in the 1970s stagflation environment.
 Gold did not show up in the other periods of more muted but unexpected inflation.
 Gold appears to save its usefulness for when inflation is more ‘out of control’.

 We see commodities with consistent real returns in all periods of this evaluation.

 Oil is ‘pretty good’ as well.
 We see that U.S. stocks delivered negative returns for the period.
 Canadian stocks offered better returns for the period, but were still not able to muster real returns above the rate of inflation (my calculation as per data from BlackRock).

 We see that bonds (Treasuries) were the laggard.